meta_pixel

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 So you can imagine we adore Audible.
 With an Audible subscription, you can enter an immersive library of audiobooks, from mysteries to thrillers to true crime.
 We’re talking about thousands of titles.
-Audible puts our collection of books to shame, and it also ensures you don’t have to deal with crooked bookshelves like we do.

 They’ve also got thousands of podcasts from all sorts of genres — including yours truly’s — not to mention theatrical performances and wellness program and all sorts of other audio experiences.
 Audible members can download or stream included titles at any time, and the Audible app lets you listen on the go.
 We love listening to audiobooks when we're doing chores around the house.

 One novel we're looking forward to listening to is "A Wicked Snow" by Gregg Olsen, as narrated by Karen Peakes.
 It's all about a young crime scene investigator haunted by her mother's mysterious murder ... who one day receives an anonymous message.
 Just three words turn her world upside down.
 "Your mom called."
 We talked to Gregg on the show a while back, and we cannot wait to check that out.
-We love spine-tingling thrillers and mysteries, and we can tell that this one is going to be spooky in the best possible way.
+We love spine-tingling thrillers and mysteries, and I can tell that this one is going to be spooky in the best possible way.

 https://www.audible.com/msheet